armory/docs-cdaas/content/en/deployment/monitor-deployment.md

 linkTitle: Monitor Deployments
 weight: 10
 description: >
-  Monitor the status of your deployments and approve or rollback deployments.
+  Monitor the status of your CD-as-s-Service deployments and approve or roll back deployments.
 categories: ["Deployment", "Guides"]
 tags: ["Monitor"]
 ---